mobxjs/mobx/docs/react-integration.md

 <!--using React context-->

-[React Context](https://reactjs.org/docs/context.html) is a great mechanism to share observables with an entire subtree.
+[React Context](https://reactjs.org/docs/context.html) is a great mechanism to share observables with an entire subtree:

 ```javascript
 import {observer} from 'mobx-react-lite'